 Up until the end of last year, you could count the number of devices with Google Assistant on one hand.
 You had the original Google Home, the Google Home Mini, the Google Home Max, and a few other devices, such as the JBL Link20.
 In 2018, all of that has changed, as companies are now embedding Google's voice-activated assistant in an increasing number of gadgets — many of which are speakers.
 All of these devices have built-in microphones, enabling you to ask Google Assistant to do any number of things, such as calling a friend, looking up the news and weather, ordering food and much more.
 Here's a list of some of the things that Google Assistant can do.

-Check out some of the newest Google Assistant-enabled devices coming out this year.
+Check out some of the best Google Assistant-enabled devices, many of which will be coming out this year.

 MORE: Best Smart Speakers - Wi-Fi Speakers With Virtual Assistants

 In addition to being able to recognize individual faces, you can interact with the Nest Cam IQ Indoor as you would the Google Home smart speaker.
 The camera takes high-quality video both day and night, and has a fairly wide 130-degree field of view.
 Through Nest's app, you can also specify activity zones, areas where you want the camera to alert you if it detects motion.
 However, at $299, it's pricey.

 The Lenovo Smart Display is one of the few touchscreen devices currently on the market that has Google Assistant built in.
 Like the Echo Show and Echo Spot with Amazon's Alexa, the Smart Display also has a camera.
 Using Google Duo, you can video chat with contacts on a bright, colorful touchscreen.
 Dual 10-watt speakers pump out loud, balanced audio on par with that of the Echo Show.
 The Smart Display comes in 8- and 10-inch sizes, for $199 and and $249, respectively.